chinzhiweiblank/coredns-acme/README.md

 ![ACME](img/ACME.png)

+If you have ever setup SSL certificates from [Let's Encrypt](https://letsencrypt.org) for your site, you would know it is important to renew certificates or else visitors will get greeted with errors about your expired certificate.
+Let's Encrypt SSL certificates will get expired within 90 days of installation.
+You must renew it before it gets expired.

-*acme* is a plugin that automates certificate management through the `ACME` protocol because managing certificates manually exposes you to security risks, manpower and time wastage.
+This plugin is a solution that automates certificate management through the `ACME` protocol, because managing certificates manually exposes you to security risks, manpower and time wastage.
 Users can forget to renew the certificates or take a lot of effort and time to do it manually.

 # Table of Contents
 1. [What is ACME and why do you need it?](#what-is-acme-and-why-do-you-need-it)